How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 In some cases, Kurzner has seen the buyer ask for partial possession prior to closing, such as asking to store some furnishings in the seller’s garage.
 He strongly advises against making this type of concession.

 “The most obvious reason is that once someone else’s stuff is in your house, if they then don’t ultimately close on the purchase, you have to evict their stuff to get rid of it,” he explains.
-“There is also liability and risk of damage or theft that no seller needs to take upon themselves.”
+Sellers shouldn’t have to bear the liability or risk of damage or theft.

 6. Requesting coverage through a home warranty

 Nelson sees buyers request that sellers cover home warranties on almost every offer he receives on his listings.
-The average cost of a home warranty ranges from $300-$600 per year, so if you offer to cover a three-year home warranty, it would cost you between $900 and $1,800.
+The average cost of a home warranty ranges from $450 to $600 per year, so if you offer to cover a three-year home warranty, it would cost you between $1,350 and $1,800.

 Seller’s strategy